adobeio/adobeio-documentation/README.md

 Use Adobe I/O for notification of events such as AEM page or asset changes.

-These instruction include the following tasks:
+These instruction include the following sections:

-1. Set up the Analytics triggers environment
-1. Configure triggers and rules
-1. Integrate with Adobe I/O
-1. View event notifications through webhooks

-Instructions for AEM Setup for Adobe IO Events
+1. What's Needed
+1. Register an AEM Event Publisher
+1. Register an AEM Consumer App

+## What's Needed

+To complete this solution, you will need authorization to use the following services:

+*Adobe Marketing Cloud Activation Core Services, with administrative permissions *AEM instance setup for version 6.2 or 6.3, with administrative permissions *An Adobe ID, if you do not already have one
+*Adobe I/O Console setup, with administrative permissions for your enterprise organization

+### Administrative Privileges

+You will also need administrative permissions for the following:

+If you do not have administrative permissions, please contact ioevents-beta@adobe.com.
+After requesting administrative permissions, watch for an email from Adobe Systems Incorporated, as shown: